brandur/sorg/content/drafts/redis-streams.md

 ### Versus Kafka (#kakfa)

-Kafka is a popular system component that also makes a great backend for a unified log implementation, and once everything is in place, probably a better one compared to Redis thanks to its sophisticated design around high availability and other advanced features.
+Kafka is a popular system component that also makes a nice alternative for a unified log implementation; and once everything is in place, probably a better one compared to Redis thanks to its sophisticated design around high availability and other advanced features.

-The most exciting feature of Redis streams isn't their novelty, but rather than they bring building a unified log architecture within reach of a small and/or inexpensive app.
+Redis streams aren't exciting for their innovativeness, but rather than they bring building a unified log architecture within reach of a small and/or inexpensive app.
 Kafka is infamously difficult to configure and get running, and is expensive to operate once you do.
 Pricing for a small Kafka cluster on Heroku costs $100 a month and climbs steeply from there.
 It's temping to think you can do it more cheaply yourself, but after factoring in server and personnel costs along with the time it takes to build working expertise in the system, it'll cost more.